Astro-Sean/AutoPHoT/README.md

 ## Developer notes

- * Colour terms still in testing/development
+ * Colour terms still in testing/development and **not** in current build
  * Currently astrometry.net, HOTPANTS and astoalign needs to be installed by USER.
- * PSF selection will look for bright isolated sources, however this can lead to sources being selected near the image boundaries.
-Future update with annulus selection procedure
+ * PSF selection will look for bright isolated sources, however this can lead to sources being selected near the image boundaries which can cause large errors, especially in IR bands.
+Future update with annulus selection procedure and spacial variant PSF.

 ## Installation